romot-co/webcodecs-encoder/README.md

 - Provides progress callbacks and cancellation support.
 - Built with TypeScript, providing type definitions.
 - Automatic codec fallback (e.g., VP9 to AVC, Opus to AAC) if the preferred codec is not supported.
 - **WebM Container Support (β)**: Basic WebM muxing is available via `container: 'webm'` option.
-Currently, this is experimental and may have limitations (e.g., only VP9/Opus might be well-supported by browsers).
+However, in the current version, specifying `'webm'` may result in a warning, and the content might still be processed as MP4 or an error may occur in the worker if it's not fully supported.
+Full WebM support with appropriate EBML structure and codec combinations (typically VP9/Opus) is a goal for future versions.
 MP4 remains the default and most stable option.

 ## Installation